ivan-kleshnin/cyclejs-examples/README.md

    *Simple rule: do not mix static and observable keys in records*.

    You may hit troubles only using "forbid shadowing" rule (IDE or linter) but it's stupid anyway IMO.
+The whole idea of namespacing is to allow repeating names.
+   They are "inevitable" in other words.

 So for now I'm sticking with "repeat names" rule:

 ```js
 Observable.combineLatest(